 How will schools spend Pupil Premium?

 Schools have the freedom to spend the Premium in a way they think will best support the raising of attainment for the most vulnerable pupils.
-Schools will be required to report of parents how they have spent the money allocated.
+Schools are required to report to parents and governors how they have spent the money allocated.

 It is important to remember that not all children who are allocated Pupil Premium will receive support at the same time.